turingschool/front-end-curriculum/lessons/module-2/refactoring-guidelines.md

 ## Maintain a Healthy Git Workflow

-Many linters will catch things like debugger statements and `console.logs()`, but occessionally some of the things that we do in development will sneak through the linter and into our codebase.
+Many linters will catch things like debugger statements and `console.logs()`, but occasionally some of the things that we do in development will sneak through the linter and into our codebase.
 For example, a lot of new developers will try out several solutions to solve a problem, and leave a bunch of commented-out code from their prior attempts in place.
 There is no reason to commit commented-out code.
 You can hold onto those types of things through git in a number of ways. `git stash` is a great way to temporarily hang onto some code, and ensure it doesn't sneak into your commits.
 You should also get into the habit of adding code to your commits in patches rather than in bulk: `git add --patch`.

 Similarly, you want to make sure you don't accidentally leave "dead" code in your codebase.
 Any functions, methods, variables that you were using at one point, but aren't any more, should be removed.
 Leaving in dead code makes it really difficult for new developers to jump into the codebase and understand what's happening.